PhD Guidelines

 Return to the top of the page

-The PhD dissertation must be based upon original investigation and demonstrate mature scholarship and critical judgment as well as familiarity with the tools and methods of research.
-It should be a worthwhile contribution to knowledge in the student鈥檚 special field.
+The PhD dissertation must be based upon original scholarship and demonstrate mature scholarship and critical judgment as well as familiarity with the tools and methods of research.
+It should make a worthwhile contribution to knowledge in the student's special field.
 Students are advised to familiarize themselves thoroughly with the various Graduate School rules governing the format and deadlines for the dissertation.
-The dissertation is normally written in English, and all departures from this norm must be approved by the student鈥檚 committee.
+The dissertation is normally written in English, but it is also possible to write in French; the language of the dissertation should be approved by the student's committee.

 Return to the top of the page